David Peralta Player Props: Dodgers vs. Nationals

 David Peralta At The Plate

-- Peralta is batting .218 with five doubles, a triple, two home runs and seven walks.
+- Peralta is hitting .228 with five doubles, a triple, two home runs and seven walks.

+- Peralta is batting .313 during his last outings and is on a four-game hitting streak.

-- In 43 games played this season, he has gone deep in only two of them.
+- He has homered in two of 44 games played this year, and in 1.5% of his plate appearances.

-- Peralta has had at least one RBI in 25.6% of his games this season (11 of 43), with two or more RBI five times (11.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Peralta has driven home a run in 11 games this year (25.0%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 10 times this season (23.3%), including one multi-run game.
+- He has scored at least one run 10 times this season (22.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.